upenn-libraries/DevOps/docker-best-practices/README.md

 # README for `docker-best-practices`

 This repository contains documentation on best practices for Docker images and deployments.
-It is maintained by the [BPG DevOps working group](https://confluence.library.upenn.edu/display/LTBPG/DevOps+Working+Group).
+It is maintained by the [BPG DevOps working group](https://confluence.library.upenn.edu/display/LTBPG/DevOps+Working+Group) (currently a link to confluence, to be updated).

 ## Table of contents
 in alphabetical order